 So, don’t be surprised that you don’t have as much spunk in the winter, as you do in the summer.
 But winter really shouldn’t bring on depression.
 Depression is not a seasonal thing.
 As in every case of depression, there is always something behind the depression, so a good way to start addressing it would be to talk to someone.
 Socializing with your favorite people is an AMAZING way to lighten the heart and the mind.
 The way we eat also effects our moods, so be careful of those foods and beverages that you KNOW aren’t good for you, and think of something else to chew on.

 Tea has saved many of my days from being bathed in blue.
 Especially in the winter.
 This is the perfect season to try all kinds of different herbal teas and see which one lifts your spirit up, and helps you move forward with your day, not with a drag, but with exuberance.

-One of my FAVORITE teas that I have is Pukka Relax Tea – love it so much that I promptly put it into my store.
+One of my FAVORITE teas that I have is Pukka Relax Tea.
 No, I’m not getting paid by any company anything to say this.
 I came across this tea at a health food store, and decided to give it a try to see if it would help with my anxious state of mind.
 Right off the bat, I loved the soothing color it gave off, and the smell was beautifully sweet.
 No sweeteners necessary for this one, which is an extra bonus.
 This tea uses Chamomile, Fennel seed and Marshmallow Root.